Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 It covers costs associated with diagnostic procedures, specialist consultations, medications, and therapeutic interventions essential for maintaining optimal cognitive health.

-Moreover, some insurance plans also cover supportive services like counselling or sessions that are beneficial for emotional wellbeing during this challenging period.
+Moreover, some insurance plans also cover supportive services like counselling or therapy sessions that are beneficial for emotional wellbeing during this challenging period.

 Recognising early signs of cognitive decline through consultation with healthcare providers can alleviate long-term implications associated with progressive diseases like dementia.